-Evan Nison is a New Jersey-based cannabis industry leader and advocate known within the industry and legalization movement nationwide.
+Evan Nison is a New Jersey-based cannabis industry leader of NORML and cannabis advocate known within the industry and legalization movement nationwide.

-He is the youngest board member of NORML and sits on the NJ CAN 2020 steering committee which seeks to legalize cannabis via the ballot referendum on November 3rd (full disclosure so do I).
+He is the youngest board member of the National Organization to Reform Marijuana Laws (NORML) and sits on the NJ CAN 2020 steering committee which seeks to legalize cannabis via the ballot referendum on November 3rd (full disclosure so do I).

 His interest in cannabis reform was sparked at an early age.
 While attending East Brunswick High School, he was subjected to a mandatory drug test when he went to the nurse due to stomach pain before he was examined.